 Finally, the cracked tooth was out, and we were back on our way to Marloth Park from Malalane, a 35-minute drive.
 I had a wad of gauze in the space, biting down to stop the bleeding.
 After returning to the house, I had made similar wads using paper towels when we didn’t have any gauze.
 It didn’t seem as sanitary as gauze, but the bleeding didn’t stop for about two hours.

 Then, the numbing agent wore off, and the pain began.
-It was awful.
-I was literally climbing the walls.
+It wasn’t perfect.
+I was climbing the walls.
 I took the prescribed Advil-type (narcotic free) pills I’d been given but got little relief all evening until finally, exhausted from the ordeal, I konked out, only awakening in pain a few times during the night.

 I’d taken the prescribed medication again before I went to sleep, but it wore off during the night, and when I awoke, it was too soon to take another.
 Eight hours had to pass.
 At 5:00 am, I played a game on my phone and drifted off back to sleep amid the discomfort.
 I awoke at 7:00 am, and much to my surprise, the pain was gone.